-We are no longer accepting applications from domestic students for cross-institutional study for Term 2 and Term 3, 2021.
-This page will be updated to provide more details on cross-institutional study options in 2022, so check back soon.
+We will update this page to provide more details on cross-institutional study options in 2022, including studying units offered by all Schools, so check back soon.

 International students enrolled in undergraduate or postgraduate coursework at another institution may still apply for cross-institutional study.
 Find out more about how to apply for cross-institutional study at CQUniversity.